 Congratulations!
 You have been promoted to VP of Sales and Marketing for a global organization.
-The First thing you will always think of is, “Oh my, where do I start?”
+The First thing you will always think of is, “Oh my, where do I start with a B2B content marketing strategy?”
 I recently attended a marketing leadership session, and the Speaker was Lorne Padelford, VP of Global Sales for Shopify.

 Below I have listed some of the key advice that she highlighted.
 These are great points to start building your sales and marketing engine so you can grow tenfold in the next 36 months.